Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Experiments

-\paragraph{Implementation details.} We first pretrain the teacher models of action-conditioned video prediction model by minimizing the objective in \cref{eq:pre_train_loss} for $200K$ gradient steps.
-Our model is evaluated in $4$ tasks, \textit{i.e.}, \textit{dial turn}, \textit{door lock}, \textit{reach}, and \textit{window open}.
+\textbf{Meta-World.} We first pretrain the teacher model of the action-conditioned video prediction model by minimizing the objective in \cref{eq:pre_train_loss} for $200K$ gradient steps.
+The hyperparameters $\beta$ and $\alpha$ are set to $1$ in \cref{eq:all_loss}.
+Our model is evaluated in $4$ tasks, \textit{i.e.}, \textit{drawer open}, \textit{coffee push}, \textit{button press}, and \textit{window open}.
 In all tasks, the episode length is $500$ steps without any action repeat.
 The number of environment steps is limited to $300K$.
 We run all tasks with $3$ seeds and report the mean success rate and standard deviations of $10$ episodes.
+As shown in Fig. \ref{fig:meta_main}, our \model{} generally outperforms other methods on four tasks.
+Specifically, we improve DreamerV2 $20\%$ in \textit{drawer open} and $90\%$ in \textit{coffee push}.
+TD-MPC2, despite its ability to handle state information effectively, exhibits weaker performance than our model when processing visual image inputs.